bright-fakl/metagrouper-obsidian/README.md

 ### From Obsidian Community Plugins (Coming Soon)
 1. Open Obsidian Settings
 2. Navigate to Community Plugins
-3. Search for "Tag Tree View"
+3. Search for "MetaGrouper"
 4. Click Install, then Enable

 ### Manual Installation
 1. Download the latest release from the [Releases](../../releases) page
-2. Extract the files to your vault's `.obsidian/plugins/tag-tree-view/` directory
+2. Extract the files to your vault's `.obsidian/plugins/metagrouper/` directory
 3. Reload Obsidian
 4. Enable the plugin in Settings → Community Plugins